2025–26 EuroLeague Women regular season: Format

 The 12 remaining teams form 2 groups of six and will play the teams they have not played in the first round.
 In both groups, the top 2 will play the Semi-Final play-ins while 3rd and 4th play the Quarter-Final play-ins.
 The teams who finish fifth and sixth are eliminated.

 Draw

 The seeding was announced on 16 July 2025.
 The draw took place at 10:00 CET in Munich, Germany on 23 July 2025.
 Only a maximum of one club from the same country can be in the same regular season group.
-The seeding is based off the club rankings.
+The seeding is based on the club rankings.